matthewyang204/WordPad/README.md

 - Pentium III or better

 Additionally, for development:
+- Windows 7 or later
+- Intel Core Duo or better
+- 4 GB or more of RAM
 - Visual Studio 2019
 - C++ Desktop Development workflow installed in VS
 - C++ MFC & ATL Libraries installed in VS